usc-isi-i2/kgtk/docs/install.md

 kgtk --help
 ```

-If everuthing goes well, you should be able to see a similar message to the one depicted below:
+As a result, now you should be able to see a help message similar to the one depicted below:

 ![Diagram](images/nb.png)

-**Note**: if you want to load data from your local machine, you will need to [mount a volume](https://docs.docker.com/storage/volumes/).
+**Note**: if you want to load data from your local machine or save the results obtained with KGTK, you will need to [mount a volume](https://docs.docker.com/storage/volumes/).
+Notebooks stored inside the container will be erased after the container finishes its execution.

-More information about versions and tags is available here: [https://hub.docker.com/repository/docker/uscisii2/kgtk](https://hub.docker.com/repository/docker/uscisii2/kgtk)
+More information about all available versions and tags is available here: [https://hub.docker.com/repository/docker/uscisii2/kgtk](https://hub.docker.com/repository/docker/uscisii2/kgtk)

 ## Installing KGTK from pip